 If you find yourself within the debate and suspect that the use of the technique is likely, then make sure you listen really carefully to your opponent’s argument before responding.
 Repeat and paraphrase what the person before you has said before you state your case.

 The reason to use red herring fallacy can be summarised by this quote by Harry S. Truman,

 “If you can’t convince them, confuse them.”

 Whilst this is true, don’t rely solely on the use of a red herring fallacy too frequently or people will start to see through the tactic.
-There is a multitude of techniques you can use in debates and red herring fallacy is just one.
+There is a multitude of techniques you can use in debates and this is just one of those.

 Sometimes, being direct and to the point is your best weapon in conversation.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.